gojimmypi/PublicDashboardJSON/README.md

 #PublicDashboardJSON

-Take a SQL view of data, put it in a dataset, convet to JSON, and send the result to the specified file.
+Take a SQL view of data, put it in a dataset, convert to JSON, and send the result to the specified file.